krivard/codalab-worksheets-wiki/User_Running-a-Competition.md

 1. Click the **Competitions I'm Running** tab.
 1. Click the **Publish** button for the competition you want to publish.

+## Un-Publishing a Competition
+Un-publishing a competition takes it offline so that it can only be viewed by the competition organizer.

 **To un-publish a competition**

 1. Log in to www.codalab.org.